-Much of the site is at very low risk from flooding according to the FRAW, with the main source of flooding being surface water ponding within the quarry pit in the centre of the site.
-However, if it can be proved through an FCA that surface water risk can be managed, and that any potential infilling of the quarry pit will not cause increased flooding to the surrounding areas, this should not impact the ability to develop this site.
+Much of the site is at very low risk from flooding according to the FRAW, with the main source of flooding being from an area of surface water ponding the northwestern boundary of the site.
+However, if it can be proved through a FCA that surface water risk can be managed, this should not impact the ability to develop this site.